jxxsheng/SC2002-OBJECT-ORIENTED-DESIGN-PROGRAMMING/README.md

-# SC2002 Project
+# SC2002 - Object Oriented Design & Programming

-NTU AY2023/24 Semester 2 SC2002 Group Project - Food Order Management System (FOMS).

-Food Order Management System (FOMS) is a Java console application that utilizes object-oriented concepts to efficiently manage streamlining the process of ordering, payment, and order management for both customers and staff at Fastfood restaurants.
+**Food Order Management System** (FOMS) is a Java console application that utilizes object-oriented concepts to efficiently manage streamlining the process of ordering, payment, and order management for both customers and staff at Fastfood restaurants.
 The program is designed with a focus on reusability, extensibility, and maintainability, allowing for easy upgrades and future development.
 It provides flexibility to accommodate different user types and their requirements.

 ## Team Members